Subscribie/subscribie/README.md

 - No coding required
 - Simple: Just give us your USPs for each service & price
 - Upload your pictures
-- Choose between Stripe & Gocardless (more coming soon!)
+- Stripe for subscriptions & one-off payments

 An abstraction layer for managing variable recurring subscriptions and billing.
 Abstracts direct debit and token based card payment providers or payment-institutions.